NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/chipseqProc/lab-chipseq-processing.rst

   module unload picard
   module unload NGSUtils

+This concludes processing of alignments to remove unwanted signal.

+:raw-html:`<br />`

 **Finally** we can compute the **read coverage normalised to 1x coverage** using tool ``bamCoverage`` from `deepTools <http://deeptools.readthedocs.io/en/latest/content/tools/bamCoverage.html>`_, a set of tools developed for ChIP-seq data analysis and visualisation.
 Normalised tracks enable comparing libraries sequenced to a different depth when viewing them in a genome browser such as ``IGV``.